Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Slowly Transition to Wearing the Harness Outdoors

 Once your cat is entirely used to the feeling of a harness and walking on a leash indoors, you can finally try this new habit outdoors.
 This will be the next significant change, so bring plenty of treats.
-Hold the leash securely in case anything scares your cat and it tries to run away.
+Hold the leash securely in case anything scares your cat and they try to run away.
 It will take some getting used to the feeling of a leash, but patience and persistence will take you there in no time.

 Lady walking cat with harness

-Image Credit: Amerigo_images, Shutterstock
+Image By: Amerigo_images, Shutterstock

 Conclusion